aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 Now a simple `head(data.stations)` call will show us that at least our stations information is formated properly.

-Our next step in preparing our data for the application is to joing all our tables together using a series of `inner_join` calls.
+Our next step in preparing our data for the application is to join all our tables together using a series of `inner_join` calls.
 I do this here with dplyr piping "%>%".

 ```R
 data<-data.catch%>%